 Processing my spam comments happily, applying the same procedure as every months – I nearly failed the Turing Test again.The following was a spam (?) comment on my first post on politics and economy which was not exactly a funny and light post.

 The following time I read a blog, I hope that it doesnt disappoint me as much as this one.
 I imply, I do know it was my option to learn, however I truly thought youd have something interesting to say.
 All I hear is a bunch of whining about one thing that you could possibly fix if you werent too busy on the lookout for attention.

 I figured: Depending on the definition of whining and attention seeking I cannot deny the validity of this comment completely.

-Thus again I needed to do a Google search for this comment in order to check if it was spam or not.
-I learned that many bloggers have fallen for the same spam comment.
+I needed to do a Google-check this comment, and I learned that many bloggers have fallen for the same spam comment.

 But this post on Culture Digitally // Examining Contemporary Cultural Production provides an interesting explanation why we fail the Turing Test often: It is not machines becoming more human, it is us acting more like machines on web 2.0.